Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/getting-ensembl-data/tools-and-apis/graphql/getting-started.md

 ---
 # Accessing Ensembl GraphQL services

-The Ensembl GraphQL services can be accessed at < INSERT URL HERE >.
+The Ensembl GraphQL services can be accessed at [https://alpha.ensembl.org/data/graphql](https://alpha.ensembl.org/data/graphql).

 ## Schemas and documentation
-If you wish to interrogate the service and explore the documentation, [a GraphQL playground](./< INSERT URL HERE >) can be accessed via your browser.
+If you wish to interrogate the service and explore the documentation, [a GraphQL playground](https://alpha.ensembl.org/data/graphql) can be accessed via your browser.

 ## Genomes